mvakde/mvakde.github.io/blog/jee-was-easy.md

 Do I recommend this path?
 No if you're only goal is getting into IITs.
 I am just telling you its possible so that those of you who are smart but don't want to slog.
 Bewarned though.
 If you are smart enough, slogging will essentially guarantee you qualifying.
 Concepts is riskier
 List books which you used (Jerry march, etc.)
 It is true that obsession gets you in.
 Obsess over practice or concepts - your choice.
 In today's day and age, LLMs should allow you to choose the concepts path.
+Here is my exact score and paper for proof

 ## About JEE
 This is the entrance examination for IITs (a group of the top engineering schools in India) and is colloqially considered the hardest high school examination in the world. ~1.5 million kids write it every year, with only the top 10,000 qualifying.

 ## Misconceptions
+- Qualifying JEE requires high intellect
-- JEE is a hard exam
+- JEE is a difficult exam to prepare for

 ## How do people generally clear JEE?
 1. Spend 2-6 years studying for this exam.
 Study 10+ hours a day